united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/reference/microservices/sensorconnect.md

 The default values of the other parameters are usually good for most use cases, but you can change them in the Danger Zone section of the Helm chart values file.

+If you want to increase the polling speed of the sensors, you can do so by setting the `sensorconnect.lowerPollingTime` parameter to a lower value.
+This can cause the ifm IO-link master to become unresponsive, if its firmware is not up to date.

 ### {{% heading "envvars" %}}

 {{< table caption="Environment variables" >}}